jimu-dev/sac-custom-widget-ui5/README.md

 # Getting Started

-`json` files in this repository.
 There is only 1 step you should do before using these Custom Widget:

-* Upload the json files to your SAP Analytics Cloud.
+* Upload the `json` files in this repository to your SAP Analytics Cloud.

-Then enjoy the Analytic Application with custom widgets!
+Enjoy the Analytic Application with Custom Widget!

 All js files are bundled, and depolyed by a global cdn. https://dist.jimuu.dev/sac-jimu/jimu-ui5-webcomponents.bundle-main.js